(Disclosure: Some of the links below may be affiliate links)

 - And more

 Over the years, I have bought tons of books at Emmaüs.
-You will find many items in these shops at an excellent price, and it is a great way to contribute a little to a community.
+You will find many items in these shops at excellent prices, a great way to contribute a little to a community.

-For books, I really think this is the best place in Switzerland.
-It is also a great place for furniture, but there are many good alternatives for furniture.
+I think this is the best place for second-hand books in Switzerland.
+It is also an excellent place for furniture, but there are many good alternatives.

 The advantage of traditional second-hand shops is that you can browse around.
 And sometimes, you will discover some great things at an unbeatable price.
-But the downside is that you have to drive there and pick up the items yourself.
+But the downside is that you must drive there and pick up the items yourself.

 Ricardo is an online shop where you can sell and buy things.
 And many people are selling second-hand items on this webshop.